SpongePowered/SpongeDocs/source/plugin/game-profile-manager.rst

 ==============================

 ``GameProfile``\ s can be used to store arbitrary data about a player using ``ProfileProperty``\ s.
-However, this cannot not be used as a permanent data store, as the data is not persisted across server restarts.
+However, this cannot not be used as a permanent data store, as the data does not persist across server restarts.
 We can retrieve the properties of a ``GameProfile`` using the ``GameProfile#getPropertyMap`` method, which returns a ``Multimap``.
 From there, you can retrieve existing or store new ``ProfileProperty``\ s, which are represented as a key value pair.
 To generate a new ``ProfileProperty``, simply call the ``ProfileProperty#of(String, String)`` method.
 The third argument (signature) is